gregduncan/coderpad-frontend-challenge/README.md

 ### The Challenge

 The objective of the frontend code challenge is to create a UI which displays the ID, Name and Email address of a selected user.
-When a user is selected in the drop list, the ID, Name and Email address of the selected user should be displayed.
+When a user is selected from the drop down list, the ID, Name and Email address of the selected user should be displayed.
 Only one user should be displayed at a time.

 <img src="example.png" alt="example" />